sqonk/phext-datakit/docs/api/DataFrame.md

 ```php
 public function size(string $column = null) : static|int
 ```
-If a column is specified then return the number of rows containing a value for it.
+Return the count of the number of rows of either a single column or all columns.

+**Returns:**  int|static If a column is specified then return the number of rows containing a value for it.
 If no column is given then return a new DataFrame containing the counts for all columns.

 ------